Francescolis/Xpandables.Net/README.md

 ## IAggregate

-Libraries also provide with DDD model implementation *IAggregate< TAggregateId>* using event sourcing and out-box pattern.
+Libraries also provide with DDD model implementation *IAggregate* using event sourcing and out-box pattern.